 When buying or selling a house, the term vacant possession simply means that the house you’re buying or selling must be empty on the day of completion.

 This means that there must be no remaining residents or tenants at the home, and no belongings other than those that have agreed to be left in the contract, on the day that you complete the purchase or sale.
-Although this may seem obvious and the ‘done-thing’, but not all transfers of ownership are this simple.
-Read our guide to understand more about buying and selling with vacant possession and what the consequences are for you.
+Although this may seem obvious and the ‘done-thing’, not all transfers of ownership are this simple, specifically when the house being sold is currently a buy-to-let.

 Buying or selling with tenants at the property

 The Standard Conditions of Sale in England and Wales allow a property to be sold either with or without vacant possession.
-In the case of the latter, this usually indicates there are occupiers of the property whose tenancy agreement runs beyond the completion date of the sale.
+If the property is listed as being sold without vacant possessions, it usually indicates that it is has tenants whose tenancy agreement runs beyond the completion date of the sale.
 That means that if you were the buyer, you’d be agreeing to take ownership of the property with tenants in situ.

 Buying or selling a property that is occupied by tenants is more common that you might think, and your conveyancer will be able to help you understand any differences in the process from a typical transfer of ownership.